 The National Baseball Hall of Fame and Museum's collection of more than 40,000 three-dimensional pieces contains artifacts that tell the story of the game’s legendary players, moments and triumphs.
-Beginning this summer and running through the end of 2020, the Hall of Fame will share some of those memorable artifacts through a new limited time experience: Starting Nine, which features nine artifacts from each of the 30 current MLB franchises.

 The Red Sox, of course, have a wealth of history from Ted Williams’ hitting exploits to Carlton Fisk’s home run against the Reds in Game 6 of the 1975 World Series, so one can imagine how long it took for the curators to pick the best artifacts.